 Miami pilot attempting to fly around the world dies after plane crashes in Indianapolis suburb, officials say

-A renowned pilot from Miami, determined to fly around the world, was killed after her plane seemingly lost control and crashed in an Indianapolis suburb on Wednesday.
+A renowned pilot from Miami, Anh-Tuh Nguyen, was only the tenth woman to fly solo around the world last year.
+She was trying to repeat that feat this year, but her plane crashed in Indiana on Wednesday.

+She called South Florida home and had founded her own flight school in Pembroke Pines.

 According to WTTV, the CBS News affiliate in Indianapolis, 44-year-old Anh-Thu Nguyen of Miami died after a small plane crashed near Interstate 65 and Main Street in Greenwood, Indiana — about 15 miles south of Indianapolis.
 The Johnson County Coroner's Office was the official agency responsible for identifying her.